rogerjbos/web_crypto/content/post/2021-10-18-yield-farming-on-shape-shift/index.md

 ### Disclaimer ###

 These posts are for informational and educational purposes only and should not be construed as investment advice or a recommendation to buy or sell any tokens.
 In this series I am just outlining what I am doing to learn more about the cyrpto space.
 Just because I am comfortable doing this, that does not necessarily mean these activities are suitable for you.
-I have not received any compoensation from any of the products or services mentioned herein.
+I have not received any compensation from any of the products or services mentioned herein.
 Please do your own research and stay skeptical.
 These markets are not normal.